Grow Your Accounting Business Online With WordPress

 - and others

-Go here if you would like to learn more about adding legal pages to your website: Why You Need To Add Legal Pages To Your WordPress Site
+Go here to learn more about adding legal pages to your website: How To Add Legal Pages To Your Site

-Providing great content with useful advice and tips will get your visitors to share your web pages and come back for more.
-Content marketing is the most effective way to inform and teach site visitors and prospective clients about your business.
+By committing to providing great content with information and tips, you will get your readers to share your web pages online and come back for more.
+Content marketing is a great way to educate site visitors and prospective clients about your business.

-For example, topics for an accounting or financial services business can include:
+For example, for an accounting or financial services business, topics could include:

 - How balance sheets work